 HIS 360 - American Gilded Age and Age of Reform, 1877-1940

-This course is a study of the rise of big business and industry, the settlement of the Great Plains and the agrarian revolt, the age of reform, World War I, and the Great Depression and the New Deal.
-Prerequisites: HIS 201, 202.
+A study of the rise of big business and industry, the settlement of the Great Plains, the Populist Movement, Progressivism, and World War I. Prerequisites: HIS 201, 202.
 Offered on sufficient demand.